-McCook and Thornton Composite Reservoir March 2020 Progress Report
+McCook and Thornton Composite Reservoir March 2021 Progress Report

-In the photo, Stage 2 of the McCook Reservoir is under construction to hold 6.5 billion gallons.
-The reservoir mitigates flooding and waterway pollution by containing the first flush of combined stormwater and sewage, enabling the District's Stickney Water Reclamation Plant time to catch up on treatment operations during heavy rainfalls.
+McCook Reservoir Stage 2 is under construction and will have the capacity to hold 6.5 billion gallons of water.
+The reservoir is part of the District's Tunnel and Reservoir Plan (TARP) working to mitigate flooding and waterway pollution by containing the first flush of combined stormwater and sewage, enabling the District's Stickney Water Reclamation Plant enough time to catch up on treatment operations during heavy rainfalls.